Normal Bundles of Rational Normal Curves on Hypersurfaces: Quadric Hypersurfaces

 \section{Quadric Hypersurfaces}

 In this section, we study the case $d=2$.
-Let $X = V(F)$ be a degree 2 hypersurface that contains the rational normal curve $C$ of degree $e$, and consider the exact sequence of the map $\phi$ described in Section 2:
+Let $X = V(F)$ be a degree 2 hypersurface in $\P^n$ containing the rational normal curve $C$ of degree $e$, and consider the exact sequence of the map $\phi$ described in Section 2:

 Unlike when $d\ge 3$, the map $\phi$ is not surjective.
 Thus, the cokernel of an injection $E_{\vec{a}}\hookrightarrow N_{C/\P^n}$ may not be in the image of $\phi$, so we cannot repeat the arguments from Proposition \ref{lemmaHom} to compute the dimension of $\Sigma_{\vec{a}}$.
 Nevertheless, we can compute the dimension of the image of $\phi$.